Presented by the Incite Foundation for the Arts

 Yes, song cycles and jukebox musicals can be submitted, however only musicals that have obtained the rights to copy written material will be eligible for final selection.
 You will be required to provide a signed letter from the rights holder stating all underlying rights have been secured.

-NCNM is an 8-month, part-time program from June 2025-January 2026.
+NCNM is an 8-month, part-time program from June 2026-January 2027.
 NCNM can happen concurrently with other work and is very flexible.
-There is a 2-week Creators Summit in January 2026 for the Development Stream participants which is required for the program.
+There is a 2-week Creators Summit in January 2027 for the Development Stream participants which is required for the program.

-NCNM begins as a remote program from June 2025-December 2025.
-Development Stream participants will attend a 2 week in-person Creators Summit in January 2026.
+NCNM begins as a remote program from June 2026-December 2026.
+Development Stream participants will attend a 2 week in-person Creators Summit in January 2027.
 The Incubation Stream is fully remote.

-Please note that this program does not provide lump sum grants to writers.
-Instead, NCNM supports writers’ goals by funding resources to support the development of the piece.
+NCNM supports writers’ goals by funding resources to support the development of the piece.
 It’s important to note that funds are not unlimited, and we will work together with participants to achieve project goals within a set budget.
 Writers will be compensated at the Playwrights Guild of Canada rates for any workshops.
-Travel expenses will be covered for in-person workshops or presentations, ensuring that artists are not out of pocket to attend.
+Travel expenses will be covered from each team’s allotted budget for in-person workshops or presentations, ensuring that artists do not have to pay out of pocket to attend.

 Please note that we unfortunately cannot accept projects currently in other development agreements or currently being commissioned through another theatre or program.
 (Government granting bodies do not count.)